 Goats for Life donations to Umunezero in 2012 included three pregnant cows, which have given birth to four calves!
 The milk produced by the cows is shared: 50% goes to the co-op members and 50% is sold for the co-op sustainability.
 They have been keeping their seven cows in a small shed they built in a tiny yard owned by one of the co-op members.
 But there are too many cows for this space now and it’s not a healthy environment for them.
 Because they don’t have land where they can grow feed for the cows, they have to buy it from other farmers for $30/month.

-The Never Again Fellowship is an extraordinary agricultural community focused on reconciliation between Hutu, Tutsi, and Twa (Pygmies) — the three ethnic groups who had committed or been the victims of unfathomable atrocities during the 1994 Genocide.
+Never Again Fellowship is a group of nine cooperatives focused on reconciliation and forgiveness among the formerly warring Hutu and Tutsi ethnic groups, and on integration of the Twa (Pygmy) people, a historically marginalized minority within Rwandan society.
 In 2008, 12 people made the courageous move to overcome the trauma they still bore and decided to stay alive by pooling their efforts to create a sustainable collective economy.
 Goats for Life and World Dance for Humanity have donated many goats and cows, giving families the means to survive.
-There are now over 500 households (2,666 people) at Never Again, divided into 7 Cooperatives.
+There are now 5.090 people at Never Again, divided into 9 Cooperatives.
 Each is working hard to create a sustainable livelihood through agriculture and livestock and has planned for a business venture to sustain the community.

 Women singers in the Kayonza District